cspetterson/personal/_posts/2025-02-13-jekyll-tailwind-navbar.md

 ### Some gotchas
 * The component already came with `mobile-menu`, but I had to add `menu-toggle` myself.
 * I had issues with the hover effect on the smaller menu.
 I noticed this on my laptop, in a "mobile view" in my browser, so I didn't fix this at all.
 I figured anyone on mobile wouldn't be hovering.
 * Worth testing this on your mobile.
-I noticed that the menu doesn't show at all on mobile anyway.
-I'm using an iPhone 15 Pro Max.
-(I'll get round to fixing this at some point and maybe I'll update this article with those changes too)
+I noticed that the burger icon didn't show at all without passing `height` and `width` options to the SVG icons.

 ### TL:DR